jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (ii) there are 5 or fewer persons the total of whose direct market value interests in the company is more than 50%, treating all persons associated at the time as 1 person
   - **closing stock** , for a person and for an income year, means trading stock of the person at the end of the income year
   - **code compliance certificate** is defined in section DH 5 (Key terms)
+  - **collection agency** has the same meaning as in section 4 of the Resale Right for Visual Artists Act 2023
   - **combined imputation and CTR ratio**
   - **combined imputation and FDP ratio**
   - **combined tax and earner-related payment** means, for a PAYE income payment, the total of—